Climate-CAFE/Climate-CAFE.github.io/handbook/tutorial.md

-# Contributing to the CAFE Collection on Dataverse
+# Contributing to the CAFE Dataverse Collection
 The following guide will walk through how to contribute to the CAFE Research Coordinating Center for Health and Extreme Weather Collection on Harvard Dataverse.

 ## Guidelines for Dataset Contributions